Thinkersbluff/CR6Community-Marlin_TB/README.md

+# **NOTE: As of 14 August 2025, this exui branch is no longer the active default branch for this repository.**
+Switch instead to: main (default) for the latest.

 # Community firmware for the Creality CR-6 3D printer

 To download a pre-compiled firmware.bin for a CR6-SE or CR6-MAX printer in stock configuration, see the Assets section of the latest Release.